 Rather than take the stereotypical job of waitress, I decided I wanted to try to find a job where I could work from home.

-My search led me to the Proofread Anywhere course and the rest is history.
+My search led me to court transcript proofreading and the rest is history.

 I have no regrets.

-Proofread Anywhere is an online, self-paced course that teaches you how to be a proofreader for court reporters.
-I discovered Proofread Anywhere because I went hunting online for at-home business ideas.
+I discovered the niche because I went hunting online for at-home business ideas.

 It immediately caught my attention for a few reasons:

 - You could work from home…You could work from wherever you wanted, actually.

 - The job would be the same but the work would always be different.